Epicderpage/ITCS4102/Part2/3-Permutations/README.md

 ## Getting Started

 This implementation is built in Perl 5.
-To run the game, an equivalent version of Perl must be installed.
+To run the script, an equivalent version of Perl must be installed.

 ### Running the Script